jwmcpeak/EventShim/README.md

 # EventShim

 ## A Basic Standards DOM Event API for IE8
-EventShim is a shim that adds support for addEventListener(), removeEventListener(), and standard Event object properties to IE8's event model.
+EventShim adds support for addEventListener(), removeEventListener(), and standard Event object properties to IE8's event model.

 ### Why
 To write standards-based event code now in IE8 without using a library such as jQuery, MooTools, etc.